drozental/graphql-tutorial/README.md

 Here is the spec: https://facebook.github.io/relay/graphql/connections.htm

 The spec calls for last, first and after.
-When providing `last` and `first`, that is the number of records to take from either the begining or the end of the result set.  `After` specifies the offset.
+When providing `last` and `first`, that is the number of records to take from either the beginning or the end of the result set.  `After` specifies the offset.

 The default schema for pagination looks something like below.  `pageInfo` provides some info about navigation.
 `edges` provides the data in the `node` elements.
 That is where we put our usual query.